JoanBoronat/hedgehog/README.md

 # hedgehog
-Hedgehog is an Arduino embedded system that communicates by the serial port to communicate with a NodeJS real-time application.
+Hedgehog is an Arduino embedded system that communicates via serial port with a NodeJS real-time application.